ATIENOSHARONEMMY-STRUCTUREDPROGRAMMING/EmmyAtieno/README.md

 # Multi-Tier Sacco Transit Payment System

-A C++ console application simulating a real-world public transport fare collection system for a Kiambu Sacco (matatu cooperative).
+A C++ console application simulating a real-world public transport fare collection system for a Kenyan Sacco (matatu cooperative).
 The system models a three-tier architecture — from passenger interaction all the way to corporate treasury settlement — with full support for cash and digital wallet payments.

 ---